 - The mermaids in Charmed have a variation where their breasts are covered by strategically-placed scales.
 Worth noting is that the hair of the actresses playing mermaids was too short to function as Godiva Hair.

-- Mermaids in H2O: Just Add Water have scales in exactly the same pattern as a bra, complete with straps, with a brae midriff between that and the scales of their tails.
+- Mermaids in H2O: Just Add Water and Mako Mermaids: An H2O Adventure have scales in exactly the same pattern as a bra, complete with straps, with a bare midriff between that and the scales of their tails.
 Mermen are bare chested.

 - The Lady of the Lake from Spamalot wears a seashell bra over a long gown.